2025 Schedule - (tentative schedule - managers to review - subject to change due to weather, field availability, etc)

 2. A bench, non-hitting player may be selected to serve as the courtesy runner

 iii.
-Courtesy runners may not steal bases or advance via “defensive indifference” (ex. a non-throw when 1st and 3rd are occupied).
+Courtesy runners, even those that are running for pitchers and catchers, MAY NOT steal bases or advance via “defensive indifference” (ex. a non-throw when 1st and 3rd are occupied).
 They may advance via wild pitch/passed ball.
 For the purposes of this rule, a pitch must leave the catcher’s dirt circle to be considered a wild pitch/passed ball.
-If a courtesy runner advances via what is statistically considered a stolen base/defensive indifference, time will be called, and the runner returned to their previous base.
+If a courtesy runner advances via what is statistically considered a stolen base/defensive indifference, time will be called, and the runner returned to their previous base without penalty.

 c.
 Non-rostered/non-league substitute players